Sonnet uses a thinking token budget

 Hello!

-Aider will display the thinking/reasoning output, but it won’t be used for file editing instructions, etc. Aider will rely on the non-thinking output for instructions on how to make code changes, etc.
+Aider will display the thinking/reasoning output, but it won’t be used for file editing instructions, added to the chat history, etc. Aider will rely on the non-thinking output for instructions on how to make code changes, etc.

 - name: fireworks_ai/accounts/fireworks/models/deepseek-r1